yvf/rust-ldap3/README.md

 Version 0.5 of the library will have a number of breaking changes.

-* Response control vector will be incorporated into `LdapResult`, which will itself be renamed to `LdapOpResult`, freeing `LdapResult` for use as a type alias for `std::result::Result`, planned for later.
+* Response control vector will be incorporated into `LdapResult`.

 * Control and exop construction and parsing will expose all traits and structs necessary to enable third-party implementations with the same interface as the in-library